BenFictional/dart-206_20Su/unit-2/lesson-4/exercise-2-vector-artwork.md

    1. PNG
    2. Click on "Scale" and change it from "1x" to "32px".
    3. Click the "Add scale" button and set the second row to "256px".
+   4. Add "suffixes" to each scale so you can tell the exported files apart.
+You can also rename your artboard to something descriptive like "icon".
+See screenshot.
 7. Click Export

+ILLUSTRATOR EXPORT IMAGE

 **Set your favicon in Webflow:**